-Telemedicine offers an opportunity for healthcare to meet our modern expectations and reduce costs for patients, providers and payers.
-By connecting patients with medical providers through video calls, telemedicine helps patients:
+Telemedicine meets our modern expectations for service and reduces costs for patients, providers, and payers.
+By connecting patients with medical providers via video calls, telemedicine helps patients:

 - Reduce travel